Saturday, July 28, 2012

 2001: Destiny's Child posted a #1 song when "Bootylicious" took over the top spot.

-2004: Huby Heard, who played keyboard with Billy Preston, Ray Charles, Teddy Pendergrass, the Rolling Stones and Brothers Johnson, died from heart problems at the age of 53.
+2004: Huby Heard, who played keyboard with Billy Preston, Ray Charles, Teddy Pendergrass, the Rolling Stones and Brothers Johnson, died from heart problems in Cincinnati, Ohio at the age of 53.

-2007: Heart problems forced Paul Stanley and Kiss to cancel a California show.
+2007: Heart problems forced Guitarist Paul Stanley to bow out of a California show.
 Stanley's heart rate zoomed to 190, forcing medics to stop and re-start his heart to get a more normal rhythm.
+The three other members of the group played the show at the Soboba Casino in San Jacinto, California without him.

-2011: Gene McDaniels (A Hundred Pounds of Clay" and "Tower of Strength" in the early 60's) died at the age of 76.
+2011: Gene McDaniels (A Hundred Pounds Of Clay" and "Tower Of Strength" in the early 60's) died in Kittery Point, Maine at the age of 76.

 Born This Day:

-1946: Neal Doughty of REO Speedwagon was born in Evanston, Illinois.
+1946: Neal Doughty, keyboardist and a founding member of REO Speedwagon, was born in Evanston, Illinois.

-1953: Geddy Lee of Rush was born in Willowdale, Ontario, Canada.
+1953: Geddy Lee, lead singer and bassist of Rush, was born in Willowdale, Ontario, Canada.

 1959: John Sykes, guitarist of Thin Lizzy and Whitesnake, was born in Reading, Berkshire, England.

-1972: Simon Jones, bass guitarist of the Verve, was born in Wigan, England.
+1972: Simon Jones, bass guitarist of the Verve, was born in Liverpool, Lancashisre, England.
+(Note: some websites report Jones was born in Wigan, England.
+According to the Verve's official website, Simon was born in Liverpool.)

 1973: Wanya Morris of Boyz II Men was born in Philadelphia, Pennsylvania.